 How do you know which professors have which expertise?
-Some departments have brochures introducing their faculty, and others identify professors' specialties on their webpages.
-The courses that faculty teach are another good clue.
-Often the best information will come from your academic advisor because faculty colleagues always know each other's work well.
+The department website will give you a general idea.
+A brochure with brief biographies of History faculty members is available in the department office.
+The courses that faculty teach and their publications are also good clues (check the History department display case!).
+Often the best information will come from your academic adviser because faculty colleagues always know each other’s work well.

 Second, your thesis director should be someone with whom you think you can work well.
 Professors and students are no less human than anyone else, and some personalities and learning styles match better than others.
 In many cases, you will already know your director well from prior coursework, and he or she will know you.
 If you do not know each other well, you each may want to spend some time in conversation before making a commitment.
 Remember that the professor is making a large time commitment to you, just as you are to the project.
 You both need to feel good about what you are undertaking.

 You should not be hesitant about approaching a professor.
 Most professors love to have thesis students, and they will consider it a compliment that you are asking them to be your director.
 It is, of course, possible that they may already have taken on as many thesis students as they can handle or made other commitments that make it impossible to work with you in any given semester.
 But the vast majority will be eager to work with you if they can possibly manage it.
 Professors who may seem distant or even daunting in other circumstances can become suddenly enthusiastic when they find out that you are passionate about the very same things that they are.
 Just as in other human relationships, common interests and common tasks make a good foundation for cordiality and mutual respect.